-35. (LO 6) The primary purpose of tax planning is to reduce a taxpayer's overall tax liability.
+35. (LO 6) The primary purpose of effective tax planning is to maximize the taxpayer's after-tax wealth.
 This process can entail an avoidance, a reduction, or a postponement of the tax until the future.

 This process does not mean that the course of action selected must produce the lowest possible tax under the circumstances.
 Legitimate business goals also must be considered.